uptrace/bunrouter/README.md

 ### Special Method Behavior
 If TreeMux.HeadCanUseGet is set to true, the router will call the GET handler for a pattern when a HEAD request is processed, if no HEAD handler has been added for that pattern.
 This behavior is enabled by default.

+Go's http.ServeContent and related functions already handle the HEAD method correctly by sending only the header, so in most cases your handlers will not need any special cases for it.

 ### Trailing Slashes
 The router has special handling for paths with trailing slashes.
 If a pattern is added to the router with a trailing slash, any matches on that pattern without a trailing slash will be redirected to the version with the slash.
 If a pattern does not have a trailing slash, matches on that pattern with a trailing slash will be redirected to the version without.